JuanMoya/SKY130-PD-workshop/README.md

 Then, we type the "run_synthesis" command.

 ![Synthesis successfull.](step_8.png)
-We observe that the synthesis is completed sucsessfully.
+We observe that the synthesis is completed successfully.

 ![Flop ratio.](step_9.png)
 We look for the flop ratio as presented above.